pvogel2/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 }
 ```

-Moving forward, we plan to integrate overrides targeting individual blocks defined inside `experimental-theme.json` file that would be applied on top of features defined by block authors in `supports` property.
+Moving forward, we plan to integrate overrides targeting individual blocks defined inside a theme specific file (`experimental-theme.json`) that would be applied on top of features defined by block authors in `supports` property.

 The list of features that are currently supported are:
 - Paragraph: drop cap.